How to make sure you find yourself a good quality volunteering role which works around you.

 How Covid-19 (Coronavirus) could impact volunteering

-We understand that this time may raise some questions around volunteering, perhaps you have secured a volunteering role and unsure where you stand, you may have concerns with meeting your Gold Award co-curricular hours, or you might like to know how you can help those who are vulnerable within your own communities.
+We understand that this time may raise some questions around volunteering, you might like to know how you can gain experience through volunteering or you may have concerns with meeting your Gold Award co-curricular hours.

 To drill down to these roles, type ‘Remote Opportunity’ in the text search box and select ‘Voluntary’ in the salary box.